albihasani94/albihasani94.github.io/_posts/2020-02-09-making-space-for-pattern-matching.md

 permalink: making-space-for-pattern-matching.html
 categories: [java14, pattern matching]
 tags: [java, pattern matching]
 description: "As a Java Developer, the risk of getting used to ceremony is a serious thing.
-Some people are actively involved in putting this risk into sleep"
+Some people are actively involved in putting this risk into sleep."
-image: assets/images/no-and-then.jpg
+image: assets/images/the-duke.png
 excerpt_separator: <!--more-->
 ---